 Of particular importance is the initial land title search, especially in the case of condominiums where there are a number of dwelling units sharing one building.
 In order to regulate the use of the building by the various suite owners, the Strata Property Act provides a set of bylaws to govern the conduct of the people in the building.
 Any modifications to these bylaws will appear on the land title search.
 Typical modifications are to prohibit pets or rentals.
-In the case of some condominium buildings, the buildings and lands are owned by the government and the owners of the suite in fact only own leases.

 While your lawyer is attending to step four, you will have to attend to these items:

 - open hydro and cablevision accounts

 - arrange for insurance on the property or, for a condo, on the contents of your suite (the management company places fire insurance on the building)